JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 **Overview:** Splunk will be used to ingest and analyze logs from the lab environment, enabling simulated alerting and incident response workflows.
 This phase sets the foundation for blue team operations.

+**Steps:**

+1. Acquire `wget` link for SIEM in question (Splunk in this case)

+2. Use `wget` command to download the latest version (as of this setup): `wget https://download.splunk.com/products/splunk/releases/9.4.1/linux/splunk-9.4.1-e3bdab203ac8-linux-amd64.deb`

+3. To actually install the SIEM type: `sudo dpkg -i splunk-9.4.1-e3bdab203ac8-linux-amd64.deb`

+4. To accept the license: `sudo /opt/splunk/bin/splunk start --accept-license`

+*Note: Splunk version numbers and filenames may change over time, adjust the URL and commands accordingly.*

+5. Input Username and Password for SIEM

+6. Link for Splunk should look something like this: *http://kali:8000/en-US/manager/search/adddata*

+7. Next time you reboot or want to start Splunk again: `sudo /opt/splunk/bin/splunk start`

+8. If you want it to run on start automatically: `sudo /opt/splunk/bin/splunk enable boot-start`

 ---
 ## Next Up